ryanlabouve/ryanlabouve/content/posts/2015-09-26-pagination-with-ember-and-rails/ember-and-rails-pagination.md

 ### Kaminari in Our Post Controller

 Using this we can fragment our results instead of listing them all in one return.
-To move around the whole collection, we'll use query parameteres (e.g. `?page=2`).
+To move around the whole collection, we'll use query parameters (e.g. `?page=2`).

 First, let's chop up our results from our controller.